What are omnichannel payments? (+ benefits for commerce businesses)

 Improve payment security

 The best omnichannel payment solutions are protected with security protocols such as the Payment Card Industry Data Security Standard (PCS DSS) for online card payments.
-Different payment methods will use different security standards and the right platform will make sure it’s compliant.
+Different payment methods use different security standards, and the right platform will ensure compliance.

 Enhance the customer experience